ramified/personal_handwritten_collection/README.md

 After lost my ipad, I regret and will record some combinatorical numerical results in the new document.

-July 14th-Augest 4th: I want to make a video about six functors, but have no idea if I can do it.
+July 14th-Sep 27th: I want to make a video about six functors, but have no idea if I can do it.
 For this I need more than 4 weeks.
+(In fact, spent (6-1-1) weeks on doing this -- 1 week learning - 1 week playing video games.
+Also, I spent 1 week making the poster)

 I saw one interesting integration result from 3B1B, which can be the "homework" for maverick genius:

 https://en.wikipedia.org/wiki/Borwein_integral

+The gap in writing has been a bit too long.
+Except for two conferences I took part in, I learned about something in this period:
+- basic example of D-modules, shown by Renzhi Liang
+- Relation between representations of sl_{n}(C) (for n>>0) and S_n (for any n), plethysm.
+These combinatorics are powerful but deep.
+- Special value of L-functions: http://faculty.bicmr.pku.edu.cn/~lxiao/2024fall/2024fall.htm
+- Motives: *Lectures on the Theory of Pure Motives*.
+The yoga of motive looks like some generalization of the yoga of six functors.

+I hope that (as well as reimbursement+insurance+illness) can explain the very long gap.
+Anyhow, I should stop this gap now.